Arlodotexe/strix-music/docs/cores/create/index.md

 > [!WARNING]
 >
 > Until we reach our golden release `1.0.0-sdk-stable`:
-> - We are in a rapid release cycle.
-Builds are automatically published every other weekday.
 > - Breaking changes may be introduced as we address feedback from the community.
 > - Comprehensive [changelogs](../reference/changelogs/) are included with every release.
 > - We advise keeping development (e.g. creating cores) for the SDK in the [main repo](https://github.com/Arlodotexe/strix-music) so we can automatically migrate breaking changes for you.